 On that note, be careful not to trade just to release the bonus.
-Some people trade just so that the bonus becomes theirs, and they totally forget that the real money comes from trading well.
+Some people trade just so that the bonus becomes theirs, and they totally forget that the real money comes from trading well, not from bonuses.

 The bonus doesn’t mean much to a swing trader.
-If they are using 30 pip stop losses and striving for 60 or 90 pip profits, for example, receiving 1 pip per 10,000 traded is not even noticeable.
+If they are using 30 pip stop losses and striving for 60 or 90 pip profits, for example, receiving $1 per 10,000 traded is not even noticeable.
 Because of the larger stop loss, position sizes are smaller which means it will take much longer to make that bonus yours.

 Calculate How Long Till That Broker Deposit Bonus is Yours